DiiZcdr/Message-Encryption-Cipher/README.md

 # Message-Encryption-Cipher
+half of the code of this project is ai to help me

-there are some codes that use ai (this is my first project)
+(this is my first project)